 “We’re proud that the expertise of our clinical and research teams helped us be selected as one of the clinical trial sites for the latest da Vinci model.”
 Heidi Pieper, program director of Ohio State's Robotic and Minimally Invasive Surgery Program

 Ohio State was the first institution to enroll in the trial and had the most patient participants.
-The first of 22 patients enrolled in December 2022 and the trial lasted for six months.
+The first patients enrolled in December 2022 and the trial lasted for six months.

 Cancer patients will continue to be monitored each year for five years to assess long-term outcomes.